 Manufacturers have a primary duty to produce products that are reasonably safe for consumers.
 A consumer who alleges that a manufacturer negligently designed a product must prove that the product is defective in the sense that it falls short of what a consumer could reasonably expect of the product in the circumstances or that it was not made in accordance with the manufacturer's specifications.
-If it is proven that a defect originated during the manufacturing process, the court will generally presume that negligence has occurred and the manufacturer will bear the burden of proving that it was not responsible for the defect.
+If it is proven that a defect originated during the manufacturer will bear the burden of proving that it was not responsible for the defect.
 A manufacturer must show that it followed proper procedures and protocols related to employee training, inspection and quality control.